asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 ## Shared Team Settings

 While mobbing it's important that the team has shared editor settings.
 The development experience should be the same regardless of whose computer is being used.
-This avoids losing time and focus adapting to every team member's custom editor plug-ins and keymaps.
+This avoids the lost time and focus that is required to adapt to individual editor plug-ins and keymaps.

 ## Promise Debt